 This upland oak woodland is rich in mosses, ferns and liverworts.
 Bluebells and wild garlic carpet the wood in the spring and both pied and spotted flycatchers and redstarts are seen.

-Named after a small tributary of the River Eden, Gosling Sike is the Trust's organic working farm and the site of the northern office.
-Importantly, it's also integral to education and…
+Named after a small tributary of the River Eden, Gosling Sike is an organic farm and the site of Cumbria Wildlife Trust's northern office.

 A small undisturbed area of wet woodlandand, a haven for birds.

 Park Wood is a serene ash woodland that’s had continuous woodland cover for hundreds of years.
 Limestone pavement is a feature of the local area and at Park Wood trees struggle to root and grow…

 Waitby Greenriggs occupies a short section of the old Stainmore Railway and the Eden Valley branch line where these two lines converge.

 Wonderfully diverse woodland reserve along the banks of the river Petteril.
 In spring, bluebells carpet the floor and dippers, grey wagtails, kingfishers and sometimes otters can be seen.